GROCERY OUTLET HOLDING CORP. (NASDAQ: GO) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Grocery Outlet Holding Corp. Investors of Upcoming Deadline

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds Grocery Outlet Holding Corp. (“Grocery Outlet” or the “Company”) (NASDAQ: GO) investors of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

 If you purchased or acquired Grocery Outlet securities, and/or would like to discuss your legal rights and options please visit Grocery Outlet Holding Corp.
-Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 A lawsuit was filed in the United States District Court for the Northern District of California on behalf of investors who purchased or acquired the securities of Grocery Outlet between November 7, 2023 and May 7, 2024, inclusive, alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its senior officers.